MichaelDelser/movie_reviewer/README.md

 Screenjudge is hosted with netlify and is availiable online on https://screenjudge.netlify.app
 The backend server is hosted with heroku and is availiable at https://safe-bastion-69310-45fc38dfab9b.herokuapp.com

+To access the website, you can log in using the following credentials:
+#### User Role:
+- Username: user
+- Password: password

+#### Admin Role:
+- Username: admin
+- Password: password

+Feel free to create new users, comments and reviews.

 ## Table of Contents

 - [Prerequisites](#prerequisites)